ta0kira/zeolite/README.md

-In the above example, `formatted` is a function from `Formatted`, and can be used because the filter `#x requires Formatted` prevents type substitution if `Formatted` is not available.
+In the above example, `formatted` is a function from `Formatted`, and can be used because the filter `#x requires Formatted` prevents type substitution if the type doesn't refine `Formatted`.

 The reverse is also possible; you can require that a parameter be *assignable* from a certain type.
+(This is arguably less useful, but mostly exists for completeness.)

 <pre style='color:#1f1c1b;background-color:#ffffff;'>
 <b>concrete</b> <b><span style='color:#0057ae;'>Data</span></b><span style='color:#c02040;'>&lt;</span><i><span style='color:#0057ae;'>#x</span></i><span style='color:#c02040;'>&gt;</span> {